oxUnd/node-pngquant-native/src/pngquant/README.md

 ##Usage

-- batch conversion of multiple files: `pngquant *.png`
+- batch conversion of multiple files: `pngquant 256 *.png`
-- Unix-style stdin/stdout chaining: `… | pngquant - | …`
+- Unix-style stdin/stdout chaining: `… | pngquant 16 | …`

-To further reduce file size, try [optipng](http://optipng.sourceforge.net) or [ImageOptim](http://imageoptim.pornel.net).
+To further reduce file size, you may want to consider [optipng](http://optipng.sourceforge.net) or [ImageOptim](http://imageoptim.pornel.net).

 ##Improvements since 1.0

-Generated files are both smaller and look much better.

 * Significantly better quality of quantisation

-  - more accurate remapping of semitransparent colors
-  - special dithering algorithm that does not add noise in well-quantized areas of the image
   - uses variance instead of popularity for box selection (improvement suggested in the original median cut paper)
   - feedback loop that repeats median cut for poorly quantized colors
   - additional colormap improvement using Voronoi iteration
   - supports much larger number of colors in input images without degradation of quality
+  - more accurate remapping of semitransparent colors
+  - special dithering algorithm that does not add noise in well-quantized areas of the image
   - gamma correction (output is always generated with gamma 2.2 for web compatibility)

 * More flexible commandline usage

   - number of colors defaults to 256
-  - long options and standard switches like `--` and `-` are allowed
+  - standard switches like `--` and `-` are allowed

 * Refactored and modernised code

   - C99 with no workarounds for old systems
   - floating-point math used throughout
-  - Intel SSE optimisations
+  - Intel SSE3 optimisations
-  - multicore support via OpenMP
-  - quantization moved to standalone libimagequant

 ##Options